dawn-cph/jwst-sources/README.md

 # App interface

-The table is rendered in at https://jwst-sources.herokuapp.com/, with some tools for guerying and generating the unique source identifiers.
+The table is rendered in at https://jwst-sources.herokuapp.com/, with some tools for querying and generating the unique source identifiers.
  See https://jwst-sources.herokuapp.com/help.

 # To Do